Asst. Prof. @ TU/e

 I am passionate about building and evaluating methods for analyzing security threats and vulnerabilities in software systems.
 I like to work on solving practical problems with direct impact.
 I particularly focus on:

 • Empirical methods for security.
-Designing and conducting controlled experiments, industrial case studies and studies involving human participants.
+Evidence-based research is my passion.
+In my research I design and conducting controlled experiments, industrial case studies and studies involving human participants.

 Are you interested to do a thesis with me?
-Find the current thesis topics here!
+Find some examples for thesis topics here!

 Students